invoke-ai/InvokeAI/docs/nodes/detailedNodes/faceTools.md

 detection is failing.
 If the detected masks are imperfect and stray too far outside/inside of faces, the node gives you X & Y offsets to shrink/grow the masks by a multiplier.
 All masks shrink/grow together by the X & Y offset values.
-By default, masks are created to protect faces, with only surrounding areas being affected by inpainting (ie. putting the same faces on new bodies).
-When masks are inverted, they protect surrounding areas, with only the faces being affected by inpainting (ie. putting new faces on the same bodies).
+By default, masks are created to change faces.
+When masks are inverted they change surrounding areas, protecting faces.

 ###### Inputs/Outputs